Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: General Formulations

-where $\rho^r = \rho^r_{\C}$ is a probability $r$-form conditioned on $\C$, then by the substitution $\omega^r=\beta \, \rho^r $ in \eqref{eq:Re_tr1_diffform} we obtain the following theorem: \begin{theorem} {Let $\beta$ be any $0$-form associated with a conserved quantity in a submanifold $\Omega(\C)$, which is locally continuous and continuously differentiable with respect to the local coordinates and global parameter $\C$ within $\Omega(\C)$, for all coordinates up to its boundary and all parameter values considered.
-For expectations defined using a probability $r$-form $\rho^r$ defined on $\Omega(\C)$}, the exterior derivative and expectation operators will be commutative, $d\lgen {\beta} \rgen = \lgen d {\beta} \rgen$, if and only if, {for each point on $\Omega(\C)$ and all $\C$}:
+\begin{theorem} Let $\rho^r$ be a field of $r$-forms, representing the probability density at each position in an $n$-dimensional orientable differentiable manifold $M^n$, as a function of the local coordinates and conditioned on the $m$-dimensional parameter vector $\C$.
+Let $\rho^r$ be locally continuous and continuously differentiable with respect to the local coordinates and parameter $\C$ within an $r$-dimensional oriented compact submanifold $\Omega(\C)$ in $M^n$, for all coordinates up to its boundary and all parameter values considered.
+Let $\V$ be a vector or tensor field in $\Omega(\C)$, which is independent of $\C$.
+For each point in $\Omega(\C)$ and all $\C$:

 \end{theorem}